mnr/writing-wip/dimensions_living_book/redchair for moth.md

 We all create ghostly echoes.
 Some echoes are formal and intentional: tombstones, memorials, buildings, statues.
 Some are transitory and mysterious: your sense of being watched, strange sounds in the house, objects disappearing and reappearing, dreams of conversations with the deceased.
 Some are the pressure of things we leave behind: clothing, fishing rods, photos, cremation ashes, toothbrushes, Facebook accounts, furniture.

-Our apartment at Dimensions Living includes access to a security cage for large items.
+Our apartment at Evergreen Meadows Senior Community includes access to a security cage for large items.
 It's in the basement parking garage, next to a disordered pile of wheelchairs, walkers, assistive toilet devices, and easy lift recliners.
 I assume former residents left these behind.
 Former, as in *moved on*.
 I haven't dug for the history, but I suspect these are no longer useful to the previous owners or their children.

 This flotsam rests in an uninteresting pile in an unswept corner of the garage.
 There's no dramatic lighting, creepy features, or ominous soundtrack to warn of a haunting.
 Nobody comes down here except to retrieve their cars.